This is part 1 of my ultimate guide to Chinese girls.

 Distance is something that many Chinese are forced to experience in relationships.
 So often, people are forced to leave their hometowns for work.
 This can also mean leaving the city of their partner.

-I know many Chinese women whose boyfriends or husbands work in different provinces or even countries.
+I know many Chinese women whose boyfriends or husbands work in other provinces in China or even different countries.

 This can lead to emotional affairs.
 A woman loves a bloke who can comfort her emotionally, buy her presents, and make her feel happy while her boyfriend is not around.